 Just think of it – little Jagdish rolling about, “wrestling”, and saying all these things he should not be able to say, defying with his unexpected words our whole modern view of reality, challenging the belief of many scientists that they are closing in on a “theory of everything” when, apparently, such a theory will leave much unexplained.

-All the known laws of physics, and none of the scientific theories founded on them so far, can explain little Jagdish Chandra.
+Neither the known laws of physics, nor any of the scientific theories founded on them so far, can explain little Jagdish Chandra.